kalanzun/red_lenlab/build.md

 Build environment configuration in `.travis.yml`

-Virtual Machine Image: Ubuntu Xenial Xerus 16.04
+Virtual Machine Image: Ubuntu 18.04 LTS Bionic Beaver

-The virtual machine image is specified within the configuration.
+The build environment configuration specifies the virtual machine image.
 It will use the default version of each software of that distribution.

 Compiler: gcc

-Note: AppImages require the oldest supported Ubuntu LTS
+Note: AppImage requires the oldest supported Ubuntu LTS

-- qt5-default: Version 5.5.1
-- libqwt-qt5-dev: Version 6.1.2
-- libusb-1.0-0-dev: Version 1.0.20
-- Python: Build environment default is version 2.7.11

 ### Mac

-Build environment configuration in `.travis.yml`
+Build environment configuration in `.travis.yml`: Xcode 12.5, macOS 11.3

 Compiler: clang

-The versions are not specified within the configuration.
-If Travis CI or Homebrew update the default version, the build environment will use the updated version.
+The configuration does not specify the exact version of the dependencies.
+If Travis CI or Homebrew update the default version, the build will use the new version.

 Currently:

-Travis CI uses macOS 10.13 and Xcode 9.4.1 by default.

-- qt5: Homebrew latest version is 5.13.1
+- qt5: Homebrew latest version is 5.15.2
-- qwt: Homebrew latest version is 6.1.4
+- qwt: Homebrew latest version is 6.1.6

 ## Local build environment